ashuwhy/as.lang/docs/EXPLAINER.md

 - WebAssembly's universal runtime capabilities
 - Python's ease of use and extensive ecosystem

-The result is AS Lang - a system that not only performs exceptionally well but also provides a delightful developer experience.
+The result is AS Lang - a system that performs exceptionally well and provides a delightful developer experience.

 AS Lang is a high-performance multi-language programming system that combines the strengths of multiple programming languages:
 - Rust for core language implementation and memory safety